domeengine/dome/docs/modules/dome.md

 #### `static resize(width: Number, height: Number): Void`

 This allows you to control the size of DOME's window.
 The viewport will scale accordingly, but the canvas will NOT resize.
+DOME treats high DPI displays with a scaling factor (determined by the operating system) so the true window size may not match your chosen dimensions.